Diagnosis of Lung Cancer

 - Bone scans are used to detect whether lung cancer has spread to the bone.

 Low dose computed tomography (CT) can detect tiny lung tumors.
-Greenwich Hospital is part of the International Early Lung Cancer Action Program (I-ELCAP) to determine whether early screenings with low dose CT can improve survival.
+Greenwich Hospital is part of the International Early Lung Cancer Action Program (I-ELCAP) to provide early screenings with low-dose CT can improve survival.
 Early study results announced in November 2010 found people who had low dose CT had a 20 percent lower chance of dying from cancer than those who had chest X-rays.
 Learn more about screening and detection of lung cancer

 and Clinical Trials & Research